 The problem is, so many women consider themselves to be a decorator, that it is hard to make a ripple in the sea of design fanatics who try to walk in Joanna Gaines shoes.

 Not everyone needs yet another real estate agent, either.
-This was another career choice I attempted.
+This was another one of my career choices.

 The problem with real estate is that most people know at least two or three Realtors and since they are not sure which one to choose, and they’re worried about hurting someone’s feelings, they end up going with someone they don’t even know.

 I was a good agent, but that didn’t make it worth the time and effort I had to put into the business to make it work.
 I still have my license and plan on using it again in a future business venture, once I’ve received my accounting degree.
 But for now, I feel that I got out of the business just in time for COVID.